Homogeneous 3-dimensional permutation structures: The Primitive Case

 \begin{remark} This proof works with some 2-type forbidden.
 If $1,2$, or $3$ is forbidden, then the corresponding case of line 4 follows without needing line 3. \end{remark}

-The treatment of the remaining cases follows the same scheme at somewhat greater length, and show that the amalgamation lemmas given previously suffice to complete the analysis.
+The treatment of the remaining cases follows the same scheme at somewhat greater length, and shows that the amalgamation lemmas given previously suffice to complete the analysis.
 Other methods will be required in \S 4.